ManfredHerrmann/boxspy/README.md

  Example to get all docker instances: http://localhost:8081/api/v1.2/docker

-# Notes from the original project from which Boxer was forked
+# Notes from the original project from which Bokzer was forked

 # cAdvisor